DPDK/dpdk/doc/guides/prog_guide/thread_safety_intel_dpdk_functions.rst

 The ring library is based on a lockless ring-buffer algorithm that maintains its original design for thread safety.
 Moreover, it provides high performance for either multi- or single-consumer/producer enqueue/dequeue operations.
-The mempool library is based on the Intel® DPDK lockless ring library and therefore is also multi-thread safe.
+The mempool library is based on the DPDK lockless ring library and therefore is also multi-thread safe.

 Performance Insensitive API
 ---------------------------

-Outside of the performance sensitive areas described in Section 25.1, the Intel® DPDK provides a thread-safe API for most other libraries.
+Outside of the performance sensitive areas described in Section 25.1, the DPDK provides a thread-safe API for most other libraries.
 For example, malloc(librte_malloc) and memzone functions are safe for use in multi-threaded and multi-process environments.

 The setup and configuration of the PMD is not performance sensitive, but is not thread safe either.